alnav/machine-learning-a-z-udemy/Part 2 - Regression/Section 5 - Multiple Linear Regression/notes.md

 X = X[:, 1:] # remove one column
 ```

-### Always omit one dummy variable, that is contained in the constant (default state)
+### Always omit one dummy variable, it will be contained in the constant (default state)

 ## P-value
 - p-value is NOT the probability the claim is true